This is a post from my old blog before I switched to a garden model.

 First impressions

 After the first day of taking it, I noticed less resistance to things.
 I had frustrations at work that before would throw me into a failure despair feeling that didn’t now.
 They were still frustrations to be sure, but I pushed through them.
-“Okay, this doesn’t work, what do I need to do to fix it, who do I need to talk to to get that thing working.”
+“Okay, this doesn’t work, what do I need to do to fix it, who do I need to talk to in order to get that thing working.”
 I found less resistance to doing hobbies.
 Less resistance to just getting out of bed in the morning.

 It’s not a dramatic change, but it was enough to think this was working.
 Could be placebo effect, but at this point, I don’t care.
 It helps.
 But I kept worrying about whether it would last, or if it was just a temporary effect.